To gain health benefits from coconut oil, it's not just about eating it and that's all about it.

 Let me show you.

-1. Use a Coconut Oil with the Most Health Benefits
+1. Coconut Oil with the Greatest Health Benefits

 We're focusing on making you healthier, right?
 So, it makes perfect sense for you to use the best coconut oil that offers the greatest health benefits.

 In that case, choose virgin coconut oil from the various types of coconut oil available on the market.

 It's the best among them all because it is cold pressed and goes through as minimum processing as possible, hence, it gets to retain most of its beneficial properties.

 However, this unrefined coconut oil will give off an odor that is naturally present in it.
 It's aromatic to many of us but you may not like it.

 If that's the case, then your next best alternative would be RBD coconut oil.
 It's a type of refined coconut oil that has its natural coconut odor removed but yet get to preserve as much health properties as possible.